Do you have crooked teeth?

 Braces, in general, are irritating and uncomfortable when first applied.
 In addition, braces apply pressure to your teeth to straighten them out, which can be painful and cause discomfort.

 The pain is minimal and can be managed with over-the-counter pain medication.
-An ideal way to prevent further discomfort is to eat soft foods like soup, pasta, rice, yogurt, and scrambled egg.
+Eating soft foods like soup, pasta, rice, yogurt, and scrambled egg is an ideal way to prevent further discomfort.
 This will only be for a limited time until your pain subsides.

 Your tongue will most likely experience the most pain with inside braces, as it often brushes up against your teeth, causing minor cuts and inflammation.